A Place of Learning and Fun for the Entire Family

 € 0.50 reduction with Allgäu-Walser-Card

-- Entrance building (1025 m above sea level) with reception, museum shop, exhibition relating to the history of Allgäu mountain farming
+- Entrance building (1025 m above sea level) with reception, museum shop, Exhibition relating to the history of Allgäu alpine farming

 - Cottage garden and herb garden

 - "Wiedemann-Hof": An actively managed farm with farm animals, children's haystack and children’s video screen and an exhibition showing the cultural history of cattle and a walk-in cow stomach

 - Panorama hall: Toy-tractor course for children (3 to 7 years), events, cowshed privately owned

 - "Sattler-Hof" farmhouse: Time travel to the 1920's in a listed Allgäu farmhouse